-The Shariah Committee has been established to advise the Group on Shariah matters in business operations in order to ensure compliance with Shariah.
-The Shariah Committee reports functionally to AmIslamic's Board of Directors and this provides for the independence of the Shariah Committee in exercising their duties.
-The main duties and responsibilities of the Shariah Committee are:
+The Shariah Committee is responsible and accountable on matters related to Shariah.
+This includes advising the Board and Management on Shariah matters and endorsing and validating products and services, and the operations in relation to Islamic Banking.
+The Shariah Committee reports functionally to AmIslamic Bank's Board of Directors and this provides for the independence of the Shariah Committee in exercising their duties.

+Shariah Oversight Committee